attempt-this-online/attempt-this-online/docs/contributing.md

 target/debug/attempt-this-online
 ```

+This will bind to localhost on port 8500 by default.
+You can override this with the `ATO_BIND` environment variable.

+### Tests
 There are some basic sandbox functionality tests written in Python (make sure you have version 3.10 or higher installed).
 The `test/run` helper script will set up the testing environment for you if needed (as well as running the tests).
 Pass it the URL to the API, like this: